-The following table shows the Python versions required by Plone from version 3.x to 5.1.x:
+Python versions required by Plone from version 4.3.x on.

-Plone 5.x requires a working Python 2.7 and other system tools that not every OS provides.
+Plone 5.x requires a working Python 2.7 (or Python 3.6+ for Plone 5.2.x) and other system tools that not every OS provides.
 The installation of Plone is different on every system.
-Here are some ways that Python can be used:
+Here are some ways that Python can be installed:

 Most developers use their primary system to develop Plone.
 For complex setups they often use Linux virtual machines.

-- Linux: Depending on your Linux flavor you might have to build python yourself and install some tools.
+Linux: Depending on your Linux flavor you might have to install Python 3.7 yourself and install some tools.

 Plone offers multiple options for being installed: